-The Exceptional Student Services teacher and Southern University adjunct professor from East Baton Rouge Parish has been a classroom teacher for 13 years.
+The Exceptional Student Services teacher and Southern University adjunct professor from East Baton Rouge Parish has been a classroom teacher for over 15 years.
 In her local chapter, the East Baton Rouge Association of Educators (EBRPAE), she served as president for seven years.
 During this time, she led the association's efforts in the fight to enhance the salaries of employees in the district by convincing the school board to unfreeze educators' pay schedules.
 She also led the local association's push for fair standards for the state's Industrial Tax Exemption Program.
 Dr. Mills was instrumental in helping increase membership in the local by 30% during her term as EBRPAE President.

 Dr. Mills' state-level activism includes her service on the LAE Board of Directors, as well as the Board of Trustees for the Teachers Retirement System of Louisiana.

 In 2017, LAE honored Dr. Mills with the association's top honor, the LAE Teacher Image Award.
 She went on the national level where she was selected as one of the top five finalists for the NEA Foundation's Awards for Teaching Excellence.